marcuscostagraciano/College_tasks/README.md

 # College exams repository:

-As the name suggests, the aim of this repository is to save my homework done in college, like a journal :p
+As the name suggests, the aim of this repository is to save my homework done in college, something like a journal :p

 ## Semesters:
-Completed: 2<br>
 Currently on: 3rd

 - [x] First;